-Society of Mayflower Descendants of SC (SMDSC) 2023 Gilman Montgomery French Scholarship
+Society of Mayflower Descendants in the State of South Carolina (SMD-SC) Gilman Montgomery French Scholarship

-The SC Society of Mayflower Descendants announces the 2023 Gilman Montgomery French (GMF) Scholarship.
-The 2023 theme follows the National History Day (NHD) theme: “Frontiers in History: People, Places, Ideas.”
+The Society of Mayflower Descendants in the State of South Carolina announces the Gilman Montgomery French (GMF) Scholarship.
+Any student in South Carolina or descendant of one of our members may apply.
+Every year our theme follows the National History Day (NHD) theme, please check the NHD website for this year’s theme, rules, and how to get started.
 There are many resources at the NHD website to guide you on the theme and on submissions to their contest.* Our rules for submissions follow the NHD Contest Rule Book.† Any historical subject which relates to the theme is accepted.
 Our intent is to encourage students who are interested in history by recognizing that they will do their best work on a subject they feel connected to and have chosen themselves.

 • $500 – Middle School (6th – 8th grade)